Fossilised Coral: Facts and Photos

 What is Fossilised Coral?

 Stones can be found in several locations worldwide.
-Some of the finest material comes from the shores of Lake Michigan in the USA and from Indonesia.
+Some of the finest material comes from the shores of Lake Michigan and from Indonesia.

 Widely used for decorative purposes, fossilised coral from the USA is known as Petoskey Stone.
 The stone and city of Petoskey, which lies on the southeast shore of Little Traverse Bay, are named after a 19th-century Indigenous American chief.
 'Petoskey' is an anglicised version of his name which was Chief Pet-O-Sega or Petosegay.